Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

-Note that we applied the statistical threshold to all $r_{i,j}$ independent of the sign of the correlation.
-Therefore, the resultant $r'_{i,j}$ could contain both positive and negative elements if there existed both positive and negative elements of $r_{i,j}$ whose $p$-values $p_{i,j}$ passed the FDR threshold.
-Also note that because this was a statistical threshold, the network density of $r'_{i,j}$, defined as the fraction of non-zero matrix elements, was determined statistically rather than being set \textit{a priori}.
-Network density varied over temporal resolutions; the mean density and standard deviation for networks derived from correlation matrices at the largest time scale (3 hr and 27 minutes) was 90.6\% (1.9\%), at the intermediate time scale (69 min) was 84.6\% (2.9\%), and at the shortest time scale (3.5 min) was 42.3\% (11.0\%).
+We applied the statistical threshold to all $r_{i,j}$ independent of the sign of the correlation.
+Therefore, the resulting $r'_{i,j}$ could contain both positive and negative elements if there existed both positive and negative elements of $r_{i,j}$ whose $p$-values $p_{i,j}$ passed the FDR threshold.
+Because this was a statistical threshold, the network density of $r'_{i,j}$ (defined as the fraction of non-zero matrix elements) was determined statistically rather than being set \textit{a priori}.
+Network density varied over temporal resolutions; the mean density and standard deviation for networks derived from correlation matrices at the largest time scale (3 hr and 27 minutes) was 0.906 (0.019\%), at the intermediate time scale (69 min) was 0.846 (0.029), and at the short time scale (3.5 min) was 0.423 (0.110).

-The procedure described above was performed for each subject separately to create subject-specific corrected correlation matrices.
-These statistically corrected matrices gave adjacency matrices $A$ (see the discussion below) whose elements were $A_{ij} = r'_{i,j}$.
+We performed the procedure described above for each subject separately to create subject-specific corrected correlation matrices.
+These statistically corrected matrices gave adjacency matrices $\mathbf{A}$ (see the discussion below) whose elements were $A_{ij} = r'_{i,j}$.

 \paragraph{Network Modularity}